 When looking to buy a second, third, or even fourth mobile home within the park where you reside, make sure you understand the rules and regulations prior to doing so so that there will be no issue with your plans to purchase mobile homes.

 Owning multiple mobile homes in the same park can be profitable if you plan to flip them.
-Still, without knowing the responsibilities of being a mobile home owner, the laws and regulations of the park, and the things you can and you can’t do, can result in a bigger loss.
+Still, without knowing the responsibilities of being a mobile home owner, the laws and regulations of the park, and the things you can and can’t do, can result in a bigger loss.

 Managing multiple mobile homes needs bigger maintenance money, so be prepared to have a deeper pocket.